-Vehicle.DRMAN_AV (deleted in 2010 Vehicle data file)
+Vehicle.DRMAN_AV (discontinued in Vehicle data file in 2010)

-Attribute Labels GES
+Attribute Labels 2004-2009

 Driver Did Not Maneuver To Avoid 0

 Object 1

 Poor Road Conditions (Puddle, Ice, Pothole, etc.) 2

 Live Animal 3

 Motor Vehicle 4

 Pedestrian, Pedalcyclist or Other Non-Motorist 5

 Phantom/Non-Contact Motor Vehicle 92

 No Driver Present 95

 Hit and Run and no information 50

 Avoidance maneuverno details 97

 Not on PAR 93

 Not Coded 94

 Not Reported

 Unknown 99

-All records from GES.Maneuver are used.
-If there are no records, then the value 00 is assigned.
+Prior to 2002, this value is data entered.
+From 2002 to 2009, Vehicle.DRMAN_AV is rolled up from the Maneuver data file which allows multiple maneuvers by a driver to be recorded.
+All records fromthe Maneuver data file are used.
+For all years the value is assigned using the following process: If there are no records, then the code 0 is assigned.
 If there is a single record, then the SAS code for that record is assigned.
 If there are multiple records, then the minimum SAS code of all the records is assigned.